Achieve a Clear Complexion with Skin Discoloration Treatments at the Center for Surgical Dermatology

 The amount of treatments needed to see results depends on your unique skin care and cosmetic goals.
 In most cases, a series of treatments is ideal to achieve maximum results and see the biggest changes in the skin.
 This usually ranges from three to six microneedling treatment sessions spaced two to four weeks apart.

 At the Center for Surgical Dermatology, we use various prescription strength and cosmeceutical creams, chemical peels, laser treatments, and microneedling (with or without PRP therapy) to address skin discoloration.
-To learn more about these treatments and how they improve the skin, visit this page.
+To learn more about these treatments and how they improve the skin, read our “Fight the Signs of Aging” post.

 Skin Discoloration Photos